sanjaypatel2525/sanjaypatel2525.github.io/_posts/2019-06-04-Hibernate in Short.md

 * Transient
 Object just created but not attached to hibernate session and not connected to database.
 * Persistent
-Object attached hibernate session and connected to database, any update to this will be relected in database.
+Object attached hibernate session and connected to database, any update to this will be reflected in database.
 * Detached
 Object detached from session.
-It happend when session is closed or you can manually detach it.
+It happened when session is closed or you can manually detach it.

 ### Session, SessionFactory and Transaction.
 SessionFactory provide you the session class which can be used to attach, detach, save, query etc. Session supports transaction as well.